This year's conference is located on the Las Vegas strip at the Mandalay Bay Resort & Casino.

 Can't Make it This Year?

 - Get your boss on board!
 Tableau provides a justification template letter (found on the "about" page of the conference site).

 - Sign up for Tableau Conference Live: you can livestream the keynotes – watch the conference site, or Tableau should send an email.
 This is also where you will find the recorded sessions after conference.

 - The temperature will be in the upper 80's all week!

-- Most hotels have a rental car agency located near their registration desk.
+- The Mandalay Bay has a rental car agency.
 Rent a car and check out some sights in/around Las Vegas.
 Or travel on the Monorail along the strip.

 - There is something for everyone: several Cirque du Soleil shows (Ka is amazing!), Michael Jackson One, Cher, George Strait, Ricky Martin, shark reef aquarium, Brad Garrett Comedy, David Copperfield just to name a few.